-In 2015 Roman and Williams completed concept work for WeWork and finished interior work on an unparalleled landmark American building, The Chicago Athletic Association in Chicago, for client John Pritzker.
+In 2015 Roman and Williams finished interior work on an unparalleled landmark American building, The Chicago Athletic Association in Chicago, for client John Pritzker.
 Later in the year they proudly announced the transformation of a 19th century San Antonio brewhouse into Hotel Emma.
 In Paris, the firm is working closely with the renowned Costes family to design and introduce a restaurant in the 16th Arrondissement and, in another major coup, they were selected as the designers for a global food market at Pier 57 on Manhattan's West Side, with renowned food writer and television journalist Anthony Bourdain.
 In 2016 their impact on the business landscape was marked by Robin and Stephen's selection for the Fast Company "Most Creative People in Business" list.
 Their engagement in projects of cultural and civic significance is also apparent in their recently announced collaboration with The Metropolitan Museum of Art for the re-design of the British Galleries.
 In this rare and competitive commission Roman and Williams are working with The Met to create a spectacular, narrative-rich, and profoundly sympathetic setting for the works of art, telling the highly relevant story of creativity in Britain's entrepreneurial society.

 While the firm has responded to demand by expanding their range they have continued to build on established relationships, completing award-winning restaurants with Stephen Starr, designing additional Ace Hotels with two planned locations in New Orleans and Brooklyn in the works and launching a retail pop-up for Gwyneth Paltrow’s goop brand.
 They have also completed multiple projects overseas, working in Europe to design the Cantinery Restaurant in Istanbul and the Replay the Stage Restaurant and Octavius Bar in Milan.